Why The Shock Ultra Stands Out8Hyper-STOL wing profile for short takeoff & faster rate of climb

 A Hyper-STOL Wing

-The Outback Shock’s radically improved wing is a critical feature of the airplane.
+The Shock Ultra’s radically improved wing is a critical feature of the airplane.
 Here is a summary of new features:

 - Customized hyper-STOL wing profile with 6” added chord length, new spars, stamped aluminum ribs, strengthened attachments and other structural improvements

 - Tested to more than 1,600 pounds @ 6g for over 2 minutes without deformation.

 - Square wing tips and wing tip fences to control tip vortex and reduce drag.

 - A 40% increase in aileron surface, together with refined airflow design, allow the pilot to keep full control authority at extremely low speed on approach.

 - Double slotted fowler style flaps with extended surface area 70% larger than the baseline.
 These can be equipped with mini vortex generators installed inside the vane.